Ahmad9h/Fan_Control_System/README.md

  - 🌬️ 90-119°C   : Fan operates at 75% speed.
  - 🌬️ Above 120°C: Fan operates at full speed.

-"## note": there is a protues version and an Eta32_mini version
+## note: there is a protues version and an Eta32_mini version